-No. To achieve a better acceleration result, however, we recommend you assign static and dynamic files to different domain names and only accelerate static resources.
+No. To achieve a better acceleration result, however, you are recommended to assign static and dynamic files to different domain names and only accelerate static resources.

-You can download CDN access logs on the CDN Console.
+You can download CDN access logs in the CDN Console.
 For detailed directions, please see Log Download.

 The self-diagnosis tool provides a range of diagnostic features such as testing for DNS resolution, linkage quality, site availability, and data access consistency for the accessed domain name.
 For more information, please see Self-Diagnosis Tool.
 The tool is subject to the configuration of the local network environment and cannot fully represent the entire network testing results.

 Local access diagnosis: when you find an exception with one of your resource accesses, you can initiate a test with "local access diagnosis".

 User access diagnosis: when your users report an exception with their resource accesses, you can pinpoint the problem through "user access diagnosis" and troubleshoot the problem according to Tencent Cloud’s suggestions.

 Yes.
 By default, CDN supports the origin server's Cache-Control configuration.

 Yes.
 To help you save traffic, CDN compresses files between 256 bytes and 2,048 KB with filename extensions of .js, .html, .css, .xml, .json, .shtml, and .htm into gzip files.